nuz-app/nuz/website/docs/guides/MicroFrontendsArchitecture.md

 ### Autonomous teams

 Dividing teams by features, each member of the team will understand the functionality of the feature better, thereby making it easy to come up with ideas as well as update to better carry products.
-In addition, when a team has a full range of technical members from Backend to Frontend, they manage their own things, so when it comes to making technical decisions, it's more optimal.
+In addition, when a team has a full range of technical members from backend to Frontend, they manage their own things, so when it comes to making technical decisions, it's more optimal.

 ### Reusable modules